ODyckhoff/Circle/README.md

 An IRC robot written in C. Primarily built to interact with IRCaD, but will be open for external usage too.

+So called because C + IRC = CIRC and it's only 2 letters away from Circle.
+Plus also "circle" is a rather poetic way to describe the infinite loop at the heart of it, that keeps everything ticking over until a failure condition is encountered.

 Workings
 --------